cqrbala/BA-SH/README.md

 In case the list of files/directories is empty, we return and if it is 1, we autofill that file/directory.

 * To accomodate for '/' & ' ' after folder or file, stat is used and appropriate flags are checked to see if it is a directory or file.

+### 7. BUILTIN COMMANDS

+cd, echo, pwd and ls have been implemented in their respective files.

+### 8. FOREGROUND AND BACKGROUND processes

+This functionality has been implemented using the execvp system call mainly.

+### 9. DISCOVER

+Command allows you to iteratively check for existing files in a directory.